 The Cologne Central Mosque was built between 2009 and 2017 following the design of architects Gottfried and Paul Böhm.
 The mosque, meant for the Turkish Muslim community of Cologne, has a contemporary yet recognisable Ottoman dome.

-The methods and materials of construction may have changed, but today's churches have not lost any of the tradition of sacred architecture that seeks to convey the divine message through architectural forms.
-These 10 futuristic religious buildings throughout Europe are proof of this.
+The methods and materials of construction may have changed, but today's religious buildings have lost nothing of the tradition of sacred architecture, which seeks to convey a special atmosphere through architectural forms.
+These 10 futuristic sacred spaces throughout Europe are proof of this.

 The Kamppi Chapel was inaugurated in 2012, and is part of the Helsinki Design Capital Year projects designed by architect Mikko Summanen.
 The chapel won the 'Chicago Athenaeum: International Architecture Awards' for the 'Best New Global Design Award 2010'.